from Thursday 5 to Monday 9 February 2026, 4 nights

 Rosewood Munich *****

-The newly opened luxury hotel Rosewood Munich is located in the heart of Munich’s old town.
-Spread over two adjoining historic buildings, the hotel has a total of 118 classic-modern rooms and suites.
-Custom-made furnishings and Bavarian style elements as well as a spacious marble bathroom with underfloor heating ensure a cozy atmosphere.
-Culinary delights await you in the Brasserie Cuvilliés with innovative Alpine gourmet cuisine, while the Bar Montez invites you to round off the day in style.
+Newly opened at the end of 2023, luxury hotel Rosewood Munich ***** is ideally located in the heart of Munich’s old town.
+Spread over two adjoining historic buildings - the entrance still bears witness to the past as Königlich Bayerische Bank -, the hotel has a total of 132 spacious, elegant rooms and suites.
+Custom-made furnishings and Bavarian style elements as well as a marble bathroom with underfloor heating ensure a cozy atmosphere.
+Culinary delights from à la carte breakfast to dinner await you in the Brasserie Cuvilliés with innovative Alpine gourmet cuisine, while the Jazz Bar Montez invites you to round off the day in style.
 The State Opera is just a 5-minute walk away.

 Munich, Bayerischer Hof Munich, Bayerischer Hof